-The primary performance drivers for the Company are: the identification and acquisition of projects which demonstrate potential for near-term diamond production and future growth, with suitable costs and diamond yields, the successful transition of these projects into full scale production, the dynamics of current and future rough diamond market prices for various reasons including the recent events associated with COVID-19, and the establishment of strategic relationships with reputable purchasing entities of rough diamonds serving global markets.
+The primary performance drivers for the Company are: the advancement of the Krone-Endora at Venetia project, the identification and acquisition of projects which demonstrate potential for near-term diamond production and future growth with suitable costs and diamond yields, and the successful transition of these projects into full scale production.
+The Company also considers the dynamics of current and future rough diamond market prices for various reasons (such as the Russia Ukraine conflict and the sanctions on Russian diamonds), consumer trends and purchases of luxury goods, and the continued advancement of strategic relationships with reputable purchasing entities of rough diamonds serving global markets.